Cognigy/Documentation/docs/en/docs/live-agent/agents.md

 On the Live Agent sidebar, click **Settings > Agents**.

  Your name will be listed by default as Administrator.
-An Administrator will have access to all Live Agent features enabled for your account, including settings, along with all of a normal Agents' privileges.
+ An Administrator will have access to all Live Agent features enabled for your account, including settings, along with all the normal Agents' privileges.

 ## Agent Statuses